ishantheperson/ibc0/README.md

 # ibc0

-A work-in-progress compiler for a simple language which targets BC0.
+A work-in-progress compiler for a language which targets BC0.

 ### Dependencies